sachab01/sacha-speaks-spanish-soon/README.md

 - **No rate limiting or cost guards** around the Gemini/Mistral calls — fine for personal use, not safe to expose publicly as-is.
 - Mobile layout and cross-browser mic/speech-API support haven't been hardened.

-Because of the lack of authentication — anyone hitting a public instance could create, practice, or delete topics as if they were you — this repo doesn't link a public live demo.
+Because of the lack of authentication — anyone hitting a public instance could create, practice, or delete topics — this repo doesn't link a public live demo.
 It's meant to be run locally by anyone reviewing the code.

 ## License